Package insert / prescribing information

 Patient Counseling Information

 Ibuprofen Lysine may alter signs of infection.
-Patients’ caregivers should be informed that the infant will be carefully monitored for any signs of infection.
+Patients’ caregivers should be informed to monitor the infant for any signs of infection.

-Patients’ caregivers should be informed that like other NSAIDS, Ibuprofen Lysine can inhibit clot formation therefore their infant will be monitored for any signs of bleeding.
+Patients’ caregivers should be informed that like other NSAIDS, Ibuprofen Lysine can inhibit clot formation therefore their infant should be monitored for any signs of bleeding.

-Patients’ caregivers should be informed that the infants’ skin and tissues will be monitored as leakage from administration may be irritating to tissue.
+Patients’ caregivers should be informed that the infants’ skin and tissues should be monitored as leakage from administration may be irritating to tissue.

 For: Prasco Laboratories, Mason, OH 45040, U.S.A.